freepik-company/searchruler/README.md

 ### How to debug

-Templating issues are thrown on controller logs, but you also can see the `State` of your `SearchRuler` in `EvaluateTemplateError` state if there is any error evaluating the template.
+Templating issues are thrown on controller logs, but you also can see the `State` of your `searchruler` in `EvaluateTemplateError` state if there is any error evaluating the template.

 To debug templates easy, we recommend using [helm-playground](https://helm-playground.com).
 You can create a template on the left side, put your manifests in the middle, and the result is shown on the right side.